Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 event.tallWildCrop(name: String, block: String, placement: Consumer<PlacedFeatureProperties>)
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A string, the block to place, must be an instance of [WildDoubleCropBlock]({% link kubejs_tfc/1.20.1/custom.md %}#wild_crop)
 - 3rd argument: A [feature placement consumer](#feature-placement)

 ## Spreading Crop

+Creates a `tfc:spreading_crop` configured feature and matching placed feature

 ```js
 event.spreadingCrop(name: String, block: String, placement: Consumer<PlacedFeatureProperties>)
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A string, the block to place, must be an instance of [WildSpreadingCropBlock]({% link kubejs_tfc/1.20.1/custom.md %}#wild-crops)
 - 3rd argument: A [feature placement consumer](#feature-placement)

 ## Spreading Bush

+Creates a `tfc:spreading_bush` configured feature and matching placed feature

 See the [main page](https://terrafirmacraft.github.io/Documentation/1.20.x/worldgen/features/#spreading-bush)!

+{: #spreading-crop-signature }

 ### Method Signature